Edith Eger

-Edith Eva Eger (née Elefánt, born September 29, 1927) is a Hungarian-born American psychologist, a Holocaust survivor and a specialist in the treatment of post-traumatic stress disorder.
+Edith Eva Eger (September 29, 1927 – April 27, 2026) was a Hungarian and American psychologist, specialist in the treatment of post-traumatic stress disorder, and Holocaust survivor.
 Her memoir entitled The Choice: Embrace the Possible, published in 2017, became an international bestseller.
 Her second book, titled The Gift: 12 Lessons to Save Your Life was published in September 2020.

-Biography
+Background

-Edith Eger is the youngest daughter of Lajos (a tailor) and Ilona Elefánt born in Budapest, Hungary.
+Edith Eva Elefánt was born on September 29, 1927, in Košice, Czechoslovakia (present-day Slovakia), as the youngest daughter of Leopold (Lajos) Elefánt (1892–1944) (a tailor) and Helena (Ilona) Klein (1895–1944).

 Eger attended gymnasium and took ballet lessons.
 She was a member of the Hungarian Olympic gymnastics team.
 In 1942 the Hungarian government enacted new anti-Jewish laws and she was removed from the gymnastics team.
 Her elder sister Klara was a violin player and was admitted to the Conservatory of Budapest.
 During the war Klara was hidden by her music teacher.
 Her sister Magda was a pianist.

-In March 1944, after the German occupation of Hungary, Eger was forced to live in the Kassa ghetto with her parents and Magda.
-In April they were forced to stay in a brick factory with 12,000 other Jews for a month.
+In March 1944, after the German occupation of Hungary, Eger was forced to live in the Kassa (Košice) ghetto with her parents and Magda.
+In April, they were forced to stay in a brick factory with 12,000 other Jews for a month.
 In May of that year they were deported to Auschwitz.
 She was separated from her mother by Josef Mengele; her mother was murdered in the gas chamber.
 In her memoirs, Eger relates that the same evening Mengele made her dance for him in her barracks.
 As a "thank you", she received a loaf of bread that she shared with other girls.